hammerlab/ketrew/README.md

         $ rm -fr $HOME/.ketrew/

-- During configuration you can optionally pass an authentication token:
+- During configuration it is recommended that you pass an authentication token, as opposed to having Ketrew generate one for you:

         $ ketrew init --with-token my-not-so-secret-token